sbechet/xmrs/README.md

 # XMrs File format library

-A library to edit Tracker data with pleasure.
+A library to edit Sound Tracker data with pleasure.

 Because "Representation is the Essence of Programming".